gaehlerm/SoftwareEngineering/README.md

     open_database(location, user)
     close_database(location)
 ```

 The code certainly became much more readable.
-But adding these comments doesn't solve the fundamental issue: This class should be broken down into 3 sub classes and one dataclass as a parent containing the class instances.
+But this refactoring can be taken one step further.
+Adding these comments doesn't solve the fundamental issue: This class should be broken down into 3 sub classes and one dataclass as a parent containing the class instances.
 This logically separates the different parts of the class.
 The comments are just a workaround for suboptimal code.

-Here is my own suggestion how to rewrite the code above:
+Here is my own suggestion how to rewrite the code above (again: it's only pseudo code):

 ```py
 from dataclasses import dataclass